aszx87410/huli-blog/source/_posts/en/session-storage-and-html-spec-and-noopener.md

 It is worth noting that although the common usage is `storage.setItem` or `storage.getItem`, you can also use `storage[key] = value` and `storage[key]` directly.
 To delete, simply use `delete storage[key]`.

 If you cannot write to storage, a `QuotaExceededError` will be thrown.
-Chrome's documentation on [chrome.storage](https://developer.chrome.com/apps/storage) provides some related numbers.

 There is also a very common phrase: